 When it comes to communicating your emotions, body language accounts for 93% while words account for only 7%.
-So an interviewer could potentially read your body language to determine if you’re being honest when responding to questions about whether you like or dislike certain things.
+So, an interviewer could potentially read your body language to determine if you’re being honest when responding to questions about whether you like or dislike certain things.

-1. Uncross Arms
+1. Uncross Your Arms

-Crossing your arms during the online interview is a no-no since it can be interpreted as defensive by an interviewer.
-So be mindful of this and, instead of crossing your arms, keep them at your side or rest them on a desk or table if you’re sitting behind one.
-Uncrossing your arms can also have an added benefit.
+For virtual interviews, uncrossing your arms can also have an added benefit.
 For example, one study finds that a group of volunteers that went to a lecture and sat with their legs and arms unfolded actually recalled 38% more than another group of volunteers at the same lecture that sat with their legs and arms folded.
-So unfold those arms in order to recall things you want to ask later on in the interview.
+So, unfold those arms in order to recall things you want to ask later on in the interview.

 2. Avoid Fidgeting